Definitions of some common terms

 Static ads: To facilitate a better user experience, AdHash removes the disruptive ad formats and third-party tracking scripts.
 We run beautifully-designed script-free static creatives which do not distract from the content and allow for much quicker page loading times.

-Heatmaps: Advertisers can leverage the heatmaps available in their Server-Side Platform to detect bot traffic and accidental clicks.
+Heatmaps: Advertisers can leverage the heatmaps available in their platform to detect bot traffic and accidental clicks.
 The coordinates for each click are recorded and the click density visualised in an interactive overlay.
 Click bots typically produce random noise or a concentration of clicks in certain areas (usually in the top left or central pixels).
 In the absence of bot traffic, clicks should be concentrated on CTA buttons, logos, and parts of the creative that attract more attention.
 Watch our tutorial on using heatmaps.